 - adults’ self-reported experiences of sexual abuse in a survey

-- CSA offences recorded by the police forces in England and Wales
+- child sexual abuse offences recorded by the police forces in England and Wales

 - children who come to the attention of children’s services in England and Wales